wlcrs/tmodbus/docs/source/batch_reading.rst

 By default, the word order is set to `"big"`, meaning that the first register read will be the most significant word.

-This library includes an utility class :class:`~tmodbus.utils.WordOrderAwareStruct` that extends `struct.Struct` to handle word order automatically.
-So even if your device uses little-endian word order, you can still use the same struct format string as you would for big-endian.
+This library includes an utility class :class:`~tmodbus.utils.OrderAwareStruct` that extends `struct.Struct` to handle word order automatically.
+So even if your device uses little-endian word order and/or byte order, you can still use the same struct format string as you would for big-endian.

 .. note::